-1 which showed Carboplatin reduced the risk of 2 But even if they recur, seminomas are recurrence.
-3 100 percent curable.
-A lot of people argue now that actually giving that dose of Carboplatin, which is not 4 5 a nice medicine to receive, quite a lot of side-effects 11:00 6 with it, can be avoided in many cases because 80 percent never recur.
-This patient had at least an 7 8 80 percent chance of it never recurring.
-Even if it did recur, he could have received curative 9 10 chemotherapy.
+1 which showed Carboplatin reduced the risk of 2 recurrence.
+But even if they recur, seminomas are 3 100 percent curable.
+A lot of people argue now that 4 actually giving that dose of Carboplatin, which is not 5 a nice medicine to receive, quite a lot of side-effects 11:00 6 with it, can be avoided in many cases because 7 80 percent never recur.
+This patient had at least an 8 80 percent chance of it never recurring.
+Even if it 9 did recur, he could have received curative 10 chemotherapy.
 11:00 11 12 I don't think in this case it was dramatic.
-13 Mr. O'Brien would have been aided by the presence of 14 a medical oncologist at that MDT who would have pointed out to him the need -- the ideal scenario of an 15 11:00 16 eight-week referral to the medical oncologist.
-Just to interpose -- sorry to cut across you -- you 17 41 Q. 18 make that point at page 513 of your bundle. the Panel's note, AOB-42632.
-You make the point that 19 20 in the absence of a medical oncologist at the MDT where 11:01 the histopathology was available, it is understandable 21 22 that a general urologist would not necessarily be aware 23 of the view of some oncologists that the timing of 24 postoperative chemotherapy was especially important?
+13 Mr. O'Brien would have been aided by the presence of 14 a medical oncologist at that MDT who would have pointed 15 out to him the need the ideal scenario of an 11:00 16 eight-week referral to the medical oncologist.
+17 41 Q. Just to interpose sorry to cut across you you 18 make that point at page 513 of your bundle.
+Just for 19 the Panel's note, AOB-42632.
+You make the point that 20 in the absence of a medical oncologist at the MDT where 11:01 21 the histopathology was available, it is understandable 22 that a general urologist would not necessarily be aware 23 of the view of some oncologists that the timing of 24 postoperative chemotherapy was especially important?
 25 Α. Yes.
-11:01 That's your point.
-26 42 0.
-27 oncologist to have informed those at the meeting that this should be a prompt referral?
+11:01 26 42 Q. That's your point.
+27 28 Does it really require the presence of a specialist 29 oncologist to have informed those at the meeting that